 Amelia Edwards died in April 1892 and bequeathed both her large library and her Egyptian antiques to University College.
 This was accompanied by her legacy of £2,500 to set up the first Chair of Egyptology in England, with the proviso that the holder should not be older than 40 years and should not be connected with the British Museum.
 Petrie was 39 years old at the time and was indeed – as Edwards had wished – appointed to this post.

 In 1913, Petrie sold his large collection of antiques to University College, which thus owned the largest Egyptian collection in the world.
 During the Second World War the collection was housed partly in the basement and partly in other houses outside London, so that it suffered little damage.
 After World War I, Petrie had been engaged in cataloguing the museum holdings at University College before he travelled again to Egypt in 1919.
 In 1921 Petrie worked again on the graves in Abydos and later in Oxyrhynchos (today: Al Bahnasa, near Sandafa), where he found the remains of colonnades, remains of the theatre and parts of the necropolis.
 He was now 70 and the long years of his strenuous and renunciating life began to show in his health so that he travelled less to Egypt.

 In 1926 Petrie decided to go to Palestine because of the unclear conditions for archaeologists in Egypt – Egypt over the border as he called it.
 In 1933, his doctor advised Petrie to settle in a warmer climate.
-He retired from his chair at University College and moved to Jerusalem, where he dies in 1942.
+He retired from his chair at University College and moved to Jerusalem, where he died in 1942.